kdemarest/worldr/Wards.md

 # !Avatars
 The corruptor has multiple avatars that mirror his aspects.
 When each possesses a person there is a different effect.

-The avatars are: An Egyptian, Minoan, Chinese (Wucheng), Persian, Indian, Bantu, Olmec, and soon the 8th will be British
+The avatars are, in order: An Egyptian, Minoan, Chinese (Wucheng), Persian, Indian, Bantu, Olmec, and the kidnapped King George III.

 1. Submission (the word Islam means Submission), including misplaced loyalty
 2. Falsehood/deception, including making up false reasons for things to satisfy emotion